 There is accommodation for 21 guests in 11 elegant suites and bedrooms with 10 bathrooms.

 Farleigh House has a beautiful 3 acre walled garden with water features, statues, a rose garden and glass houses.
 The outdoor swimming pool is heated and is surrounded by roses and other flowers making it a relaxing spot to sit and take in the surroundings.
 There is a beautiful lake in the grounds and opportunities for many activities such as riding, foraging, yoga, deer stalking and game shooting (during the season).
 For cricket lovers, there is a cricket pitch with a pavilion.
-Inside the house there is a cinema and billiards room along with a well stocked wine cellar.
-This house is an ideal country retreat as it is so easy to reach from London and yet is completely private and set in amongst a rural haven.
+Inside the house there is a movie theater and billiards room along with a well stocked wine cellar.
+This house is an ideal country retreat as it is so easy to reach from London and yet is completely private and set in among a rural haven.